Fidelisesq/AWS-Cloud-Resume/Documentation.md

    I. **Frontend**: A static HTML resume hosted on **Amazon S3** and served via **CloudFront** for global content delivery.
    II. **Backend**: A serverless REST API built with **AWS Lambda** and **API Gateway** to handle dynamic functionality & DynamoDB to store visitor count.
    III. **Monitoring and Alerts**: **CloudWatch**, **SNS**, **PagerDuty**, and **Slack** for monitoring and notifications.
-   IV. **Security**: **AWS WAF, Route53 & DNSSEC** WAF to protect the website from common web exploits while Route53 for DNS management and DNSSEC for enhanced domain security.
+   IV. **Security & DNS**: **AWS WAF, Route53 & DNSSEC** WAF to protect the website from common web exploits while Route53 for DNS management and DNSSEC for enhanced domain security.

 2. **CI/CD**: Automated deployment pipeline using **GitHub Actions**.
 3. **End-to-End Test**: Automated test of site functionality and app backend using Cypress.